Rust Developer Guide

 Upon successful deployment, the receipt of your deployment transaction will be displayed, confirming the smart contract deployment on Fluent using the Fluent SDK.

 To view your deployed Fluent contract, navigate to the Fluent Devnet Explorer.
-From there, you can input your token address to explore your deployed contract.
+From there, you can input your contract address to explore your deployed contract.

 Last updated